-Frank returns after a long hiatus to lock surreal jungle horns over a
+Frank returns after a long hiatus to lock surreal jungle horns over a retail dispute.

 I have three or so dead pixels on mine, they seem to have developed over the (historically vigorous) newlywed period.
 I'm trying to determine if it's something I should be up at night worrying about.
 In the most general terms, I choose perfection over defect - but I honestly can't tell if I'd be standing firm as a consumer in this case or just being fastidious.
 This is like three pixels out of one hundred thirty thousand, five hundred and sixty.
 When commanded thus by the hardware, the vast preponderance of the pixels display the appropriate color!